Skip to content

 Template name: “Onboard conference speaker”

-How it works:
+Here’s how it actually works:

-1. Launch separate process for each speaker
+1. Launch a separate process for each speaker

-2. Each process tracks one speaker’s journey:
+2. Each process tracks one speaker’s complete journey:

 • Collect bio from Jane Doe